JuliaKit/Kitten.jl/README.md

 ## Templating

-Rather than building an internal engine for templating or adding additional dependencies, Kernel provides two package extensions to support `Mustache.jl` and `OteraEngine.jl` templates.
+Rather than building an internal engine for templating or adding additional dependencies, Kitten provides two package extensions to support `Mustache.jl` and `OteraEngine.jl` templates.

-Kernel provides a simple wrapper api around both packages that makes it easy to render templates from strings, templates, and files.
+Kitten provides a simple wrapper api around both packages that makes it easy to render templates from strings, templates, and files.
 This wrapper api returns a `render` function which accepts a dictionary of inputs to fill out the template.